owncloud/ocis/docs/services/antivirus/_index.md

 In all cases, a log entry is added declaring the infection and handling method and a notification via the `userlog` service sent.

-#### Scanner Inaccessability
+#### Scanner Inaccessibility

 In case a scanner is not accessible by the antivirus service like a network outage, service outage or hardware outage, the antivirus service uses the `abort` case for further processing, independent of the actual setting made.
-In any case, an error is logged noting the inaccessability of the scanner used.
+In any case, an error is logged noting the inaccessibility of the scanner used.

 ### Operation Modes